List of God of War characters

 The characters of the God of War video game franchise belong to a fictional universe based on Greek mythology and Norse mythology.
 As such, the series features a range of traditional figures, including those from Greek mythology, such as the Olympian Gods, Titans, and Greek heroes, and those from Norse mythology, including the Æsir and Vanir gods and other beings.
 A number of original characters have also been created to supplement storylines.

 The overall story arc focuses on the series' primary playable single-player character, the protagonist Kratos, a Spartan warrior haunted by visions of himself accidentally killing his wife and child.
 The character finally avenges his family by killing his former master and manipulator, Ares, the God of War.
-Although Kratos becomes the new God of War, he is still plagued by nightmares and is eventually betrayed by Zeus, the King of the Olympian Gods—revealed by the goddess Athena to be Kratos' father.
-The constant machinations of the gods and Titans and their misuse of Kratos eventually drive him to destroy Mount Olympus.
-Many years following the destruction of Olympus, Kratos ends up in Midgard fathering a son named Atreus (known to prophecy as Loki) with the Jötunn warrior Faye.
-Their journey to keep a promise to the boy's late mother ends with Kratos and Atreus becoming enemies to the Norse gods, and ultimately set about the events of Ragnarök, a catastrophic event that the Allfather Odin was desperate to prevent, but ultimately ends with Odin's death and the destruction of Asgard.
+Although Kratos became the new God of War, he was still plagued by nightmares and eventually betrayed by Zeus, the King of the Olympian Gods—revealed by the goddess Athena to be Kratos' father.
+The constant machinations of the gods and Titans and their misuse of Kratos eventually drove him to destroy Mount Olympus.
+Many years following the destruction of Olympus, Kratos ended up in ancient Scandinavia in the realm of Midgard fathering a son named Atreus (known to prophecy as Loki) with the Jötunn warrior Faye.
+Their journey to keep a promise to the boy's late mother ended with Kratos and Atreus becoming enemies to the Norse gods, and ultimately set about the events of Ragnarök, a catastrophic event that the Allfather Odin was desperate to prevent, but ultimately ends with Odin's death and the destruction of Asgard.
+After facing the trials of Valhalla, Kratos finally comes to terms with his past and becomes the new Norse God of War, championing the ideals of hope.